Reduce fall rates

 Care providers love using WalkWise

 Technology built for seniors

 WalkWise is easiest remote patient monitoring (RPM) solution for many seniors to use, and it can be set up by anyone.

-WalkWise lasts over a year on two AAA batteries, so that no one has to remember to charge it.
+WalkWise lasts about a year on two AAA batteries, so that no one has to remember to charge it.

 Wearable RPM solutions struggle with compliance and are often not worn at night, in the shower, or other high-risk situations.

 Not everyone has internet or a smartphone.
 Our Node takes care of everything using the cellular networks.

 Keep “eyes-on” participants at home and better understand risk factors.
 IDTs use the data to evaluate care needs.

 Generate therapy referrals, improve safety, and continuously monitor functional capabilities to improve quality and cut costs.